 - Facilitator guide and materials (some materials available in French, German, Mandarin Chinese, and Spanish)

 - Blog entries

-- Journal article on World Climate that is under peer review
+- Journal article on World Climate that is forthcoming in Simulation and Gaming

 The game is set up as a highly simplified international climate change negotiating meeting where participants play the role of delegates from different regions of the world and work together to reach a global accord that meets the group's goal for CO2 levels.
 A "UN Secretary General" receives pledges from three different "blocs", asks her or his technical staff to simulate them in the C-ROADS climate simulation (or its simpler version, C-Learn), and informs delegates of results, often sending them back for another round of debate, strategizing, and collaboration.